maudeve-it/ILI9XXX-XPT2046-STM32/3A-TOUCHGFX/README.md

   /* USER CODE END 2 */
   ...
   ```
+PLEASE NOTE: set parameter in Displ_Init() function as per orientation of your display graphics.
 <br>
-PLEASE NOTE: set parameter in Displ_Init() function as per orientation of your display graphics
 <br>
 Then, in the main loop, add the cycling activation of TouchGFX.<br>
 You may ask a continuous TouchGFX refresh as here below:<br>